Updated November 2023

 Eid al-Adha is an important Islamic holiday that honors Prophet Ibrahim’s (Abraham’s) willingness to sacrifice his son Ismail at the command of Allah.
 It is a time for Muslims to reflect on Allah’s kindness and love and share their blessings with others.
 Known as the “Feast of Sacrifice,” Eid al-Adha falls on the tenth day of the lunar month of Dhulhijjah each year.

 Eid al-Adha is celebrated for three consecutive days in the UAE.
 Considering Arafat Day, which is also a public holiday, UAE residents can enjoy an extended holiday period.
-It is expected that there will be four days of holidays from 27 to 30 June 2023 to celebrate Eid al-Adha in the UAE.
-Official announcements will be made several days before the expected dates.
+As per the official announcement, there will be four days of holidays from 15 June to 18 June 2024 to celebrate Eid al-Adha in the UAE.
+Both public and private sector employees will resume their work on Wednesday, 19 June.

 To fully enjoy the holiday season, we recommend taking two extra days off from your annual leave to have a relaxing week-long break during Arafat and Eid al-Adha: